juliosol/cpp_snake_game_linux/README.md

 ## Game controls

 To move the snake, you do: w for up, s for down, d for right and a for left.

+## Videos

+You can find a video with the basic version of the game [here](https://www.youtube.com/watch?v=yTTPzmf0XLE&feature=youtu.be)